-- ☐ Keep baby on their back - ☐ Don't let baby get too hot - Make sure that the blanket or swaddle doesn't cover their face - ☐ Keep swaddle loose at the hips and legs.
+- Keep baby on their back - Don't let baby get too hot - Make sure that the blanket or swaddle doesn't cover their face - Keep swaddle loose at the hips and legs.
 Babies who do not have their legs free to bend and kick can suffer abnormal hip development. - When baby can roll over, stop swaddling or wrap baby with arms free.

-Check Health Canada's website for recalls on baby equipment including sleepwear, cribs, cradles, car seats.
-Visit healthycanadians.gc.ca
+For recalls on baby equipment including sleepwear, cribs, cradles, and car seats, visit healthycanadians.gc.ca